Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 8: Coverting our HTML to Go Templates, and creating handlers

-# 66. Server side form validation III
+# 67. Server Side form validation IV